mapbox/tableauGeocode/README.md

 The forward and reverse scripts default to a global search and a limit of one.
 This means that the geocoder will find the *optimal single result* for your query.

 If you would like to refine your results, the Mapbox Geocoding API supports the following set of options.
+Edits to the default geocoding can be made at `src/geocode.py`.
+After edits, you must [rebuild the image](#build-and-connect) to validate.

 | Type                | Filter            | Description                                                            |
 |---------------------|-------------------|------------------------------------------------------------------------|